Handling 30 Most Common Sales Objections and Their Rebuttals

 And that’s why this objection would arise.

-The prospect is not the sole decision-maker, or she may want to involve other team members to review your solution.
+This objection often stems from a place of responsibility and prudence.
+The individual you’re speaking to might not be the sole decision-maker, and she may want to involve other team members to review your solution.

 How to handle this objection?